GIScience/gis-training-resource-center/content/Modul_9/en_qgis_modul_9_ex1.md

 * Camp18.gpkg

 ## STEP 1: Catchments with openrouteservice isochrones
 Make sure you installed the ORS Tools plugin and set it up already with an API Key.
-If not, consult Openrouteservice & QGIS Plugin before proceeding.
+If not follow these steps: [https://giscience.github.io/gis-training-resource-center/content/Modul_9/en_qgis_openrouteservice_tools.html]

-Open the **Processing Toolbox** and scroll down to **ORS Tools** choose **Isochrones** and **Isochrones from layer**.
+Click in the toolbar on the ORS Tools plugin Icon.
+Click on `Batch Jobs` -> `Isochrones from Layer`.
 Leave all settings at default except:

 |                                |                                |